Admitted Students: Class of 2021

 2. Submit seat deposit within 2 weeks

 Please submit your $1,000 non-refundable deposit to secure your seat in the Program within 2 weeks of the date on your offer of admission letter.
 Your deposit will be applied toward your tuition upon matriculation.
-Please make checks out to Stanford University and mail them to the address below:
+Please refer to your Offer of Admission letter for the link to make this payment online.

-3. Request official transcripts for receipt by July 1
+3. Request official transcripts for receipt ASAP but no later than July 1

 The Program must receive two copies of official transcripts from each school you attended by July 1.
 Please have them sent to the address above.